- About Us

 Are you thinking of starting a child care program?
-Quality child care is needed in Benton, Boone, Carroll, Cass, Clinton, Fountain, Jasper, Newton, Pulaski, Tippecanoe, Warren and White Counties so parents can continue to work and support their families.
+Quality child care is essential for parents to work and support their families.
 Below are helpful suggestions to consider when entering the child care profession.

-Please call Krystal or Melissa at (800)-932-3302 for information about home child care licensing.
+Please call Alissa or Tanika at (800)-932-3302 for information about home child care licensing.
 We can assist you in registering for any required classes and completing any necessary paperwork, etc.